gapacurar/AIFacade/docs/analysis_and_design_document.md

 The UI is built with Bootstrap, prioritizing speed and simplicity over pixel-perfect design.
 As for security, HTTP headers like Content-Security-Policy and Referrer-Policy are automatically appended to every response, thanks to a centralized hook.
 These headers, silent but powerful, help protect users without requiring any intervention

 For the models we use Integer for id and user_id because SQLite map Integer to 32-bit or 64-bit auto-incrementing primary keys by default.
 SQLAlchemy does not have a separate Long type, if needed, database-level configuration or BitInteger can be used later without affecting app logic.
 Strings like username and password_hash use String(lenght) for efficient indexing and predictable storage size.
-Text fields for prompt, response use Text because they cna store arbitrarily long user-generated content, which is essential for chat interactions.
+Text fields for prompt, response use Text because they can store arbitrarily long user-generated content, which is essential for chat interactions.
 Timestamps use DateTime with a default of datetime.now(timezone.utc) to ensure consistent, timezone-aware creation times for each chat.
 The password property is write-only, using a setter to securely hash passwords before storage via generate_password_hash() from Werkzeug and the check uses check_password_hash().
 The User has a one-to-many relationship with Chat using db.relationship and cascade deletion ensures all chats are removed if a user is deleted.
-All attributes are public.
-ORM Mapping gets confused, SQLAlchemy maps class attributes to database columns, so for example if we protect an attribute like _username, in the database we will have to get the attribute by using user._username, which is not practical.
+All attributes are 'private'.
+We use @property decorator combined with @x.setter in order to achieve some type of getter and setter logic for the attributes.

 We have several layers for security: All forms are protected with CSRF tokens via Flask-WTF.
 The application enforces strong HTTP headers including Content Security Policy, no-referrer settings, X-Frame-Options, and anti-sniffing rules.
 Users are limited to a maximum number of interactions per hour to mitigate abuse, enforced by Flask-Limiter.
 Session management is handled securely through Flask-Login.
+We are also using Pydantic for user's input validation with designed schemas.

 ## 10. Future Enhancements